"Helping people take care of

 If you need relief and independence from overwhelming debt or counseling on Kansas asset protection law CALL (620) 325-2626 to make arrangements for an appointment now with Kansas Bankruptcy Lawyer Doug Depew.

 Doug Depew has over 35 years experience as a Kansas bankruptcy attorney and has lectured on bankruptcy law topics for the Allen County Bar Association, Four County Bankers Association, Kansas Bar Association, Kansas Trial Lawyers Association, National Business Institute, Southeast Kansas Bar Association, Thirty-First Judicial District Bar Association and the Wilson County Bar Association.
 He has been a member of the National Association of Consumer Bankruptcy Attorneys since 1993.
 In 2004 he was selected by the bankruptcy judges in Kansas to serve on the first Kansas Bankruptcy Bench-Bar Committee.
 He is co-author of Chapter 3 Exemptions and Prebankruptcy Estate Planning of the Kansas Bar Association's Kansas Bankruptcy Handbook (Third Edition, 2009) and has counseled many clients on Kansas asset protection law and planning.
-Doug served as President of the Kansas Bar Association's Bankruptcy and Insolvency Section 2013-2014.
+From 2013-2014 Doug served as President of the Kansas Bar Association’s Bankruptcy and Insolvency Section.
+He continues to serve on the Executive Committee of the KBA Bankruptcy and Insolvency Section.
+In 2019 Doug was elected by his fellow attorneys in the Thirty-First Judicial District to serve as a lawyer member of the 31st Judicial District Nominating Commission.

 Doug has served in leadership positions for various non-profit and civic organizations in the Neodesha, Kansas area.
 He has served as President of the Neodesha Arts Association, President of the Neodesha Lions Club as well as a Founding Director and Chairman of the Board of the Wilson Medical Center Foundation among other positions.
 In addition, he has served as a baseball coach for various levels of youth baseball for the Neodesha Recreation Commission.